Ride-The-Lightning/RTL/Roadmap.md

 [Intro](README.md) -- [Application Features](Application_features.md) -- **Road Map** -- [LND API Coverage](LNDAPICoverage.md) -- [Application Configurations](Application_configurations)

-## Product Roadmap for RTL Application
+# Product Roadmap for RTL Application

+## High Level Goals

 ### Multi-node Management
 We want to provide users an ability to manage multiple-nodes via a single UI.
 The idea is to provide a top-level page, which will list all the nodes which are configured for RTL.
 User would be able drill down to each node from that page and manage nodes from a single RTL instance.